Revision of the Package Travel Directive

 Benefits for Consumers

 The new Directive is expected to reduce detriment to consumers by about €430 million a year, due to the following reinforced rights:

-- New information requirements for travellers: they must include understandable information on the package and the protection they benefit from under package holiday rules.
+- New information requirements for travellers: they must receive understandable information on the package and the protection they benefit from under package holiday rules.

-- More predictable prices: establishment of a 8% cap for possible price increases by the trader, beyond which the traveller has the right to cancel their holiday free of charge.
+- More predictable prices: establishment of a 8% cap for possible price increases by the trader, beyond which travellers have the right to cancel their holiday free of charge.

 - Stronger cancellation rights: free cancellation before departure in case of natural disasters, war, or other serious situations at the destination.
-Package travellers will also be able to cancel their holiday for any reason by paying a reasonable cancellation fee (in addition to the right to transfer the package to another traveller).
+Package travellers will also be able to cancel their holiday irrespective of such circumstances by paying a reasonable cancellation fee (in addition to the right to transfer the package to another traveller).

-- Clear identification of the liable party: the organiser of the package in all EU Member States has to deal with the problem if something goes wrong.
-In addition Member States may decide that also the retailer (travel agent) is fully liable.
+- Clear identification of the liable party: in all EU Member States the organiser of the package has to deal with the problem if something goes wrong.
+In addition Member States may decide that also the retailer (often a travel agent) is fully liable.